Code-the-Dream-School/python-200/lessons/05_AI_intro/prompt_engineering.md

     client = OpenAI()

-#This function is adpated from ... are adapted the website ...
     def get_completion(prompt: str, model: str = "gpt-4o-mini", temperature: float = 0) -> str:
         """Send a single-turn prompt and return the text content.""" response = client.chat.completions.create(